Chapter 26:

 Mutsuki rubbed his temple.
 ‘Exactly my fear.’

-Youchan whispered from behind him, amused, ‘Good luck.’
+Youchan whispered from behind him, ‘Good luck.’

-And with that, after securing everyone’s human shaped illusions, the misfits followed him down the path toward the small village.
+After securing everyone’s human shaped illusions, the misfits followed him down the path toward the small village.
 Just a tiny scenic tourist stop just outside the shrine grounds, but enough to do the job.
 Perfect for practical exams and close enough to run for their lives.

 ‘Welcome to the human market,’ Mutsuki proudly announced to the children using his magic so that no one else would hear.
 ‘Please don’t touch anything.’